-•Press Release Coronavirus Economic Crisis and Recovery Jobs US
+•Press Release COVID-19 Economic Crisis and Recovery Jobs United States

 Washington DC — Employment in the blue collar sectors of construction, manufacturing, and mining and logging increased by 55,000 jobs in November.
 That indicates an overall slowdown when compared to the three-month average from September to November of 86,330 jobs, according to today’s Blue Collar Jobs Tracker.